 The government is changing the way people pay taxes and receive them back in credits.
 They increased the National Living Wage and raised the income tax threshold.
 Extra free childcare may compensate some parents for the unwelcome welfare cuts.

-How to Report Changes that affect Tax Credits in the United Kingdom
+How to Report Changes that Affect Tax Credits in United Kingdom